Ustica: Classical Age

-In ancient Greece, the Island was named Osteodes (ossuary) in memory of the thousands of Carthaginian mutineers left there to die of hunger in the 4th century BC.
+The island named Osteodes (Ὀστεώδης; meaning "Bone Island" in Greek) because, during the wars between Carthage and Syracuse, about six thousand unpaid mercenaries rebelled against their Carthaginian commanders, threatened violence over delayed wages, and caused such unrest that the Carthaginian senate secretly ordered the generals to eliminate them, the commanders then deceived the mercenaries by placing them on ships under the pretense of a military mission, abandoned them on the isolated island without food or means of escape and left them to die of starvation, after which the island was said to have become covered with their bones.

+Both Pliny the Elder and Ptolemy treated Ustica (Οὐστίκα) and Osteodes as two different islands, but they were actually the same island, originally called Osteodes by the Greeks and later known to the Romans as Ustica, with the change in names causing later geographers to mistakenly identify them as separate places.

 The Romans renamed the island Ustica, Latin for burnt, for its black rocks.
 The island is also known locally as the "black pearl".

+Middle Ages

 In the 6th century, a Benedictine community settled in the island, but was soon forced to move because of ongoing wars between Europeans and Arabs.
 Attempts to colonize the island in the Middle Ages failed because of raids by Barbary pirates.

+Modern Era

 In the mid-18th century, the island was settled by approximately 90 people from the island of Lipari, an island also located north of Sicily, but east of Ustica.
 They brought with them the patron saint of Lipari, Bartholomew the Apostle, who became the patron saint of Ustica as well.
 In the mid-to-late 19th century and early 20th century, as the population of the island grew too large, hundreds of Ustican families emigrated to the United States.
 Many of these families settled in New Orleans and surrounding areas, where there are today thousands of descendants whose ties remain strong to Ustica.
 Among them was Angelina Caravella, the mother of famous jazz singer and trumpet player Louis Prima.
 A smaller number of families settled in San Jose and San Francisco, in New York, Massachusetts, Oregon, Montana and in Chicago.